-The information contained in this announcement that relates to exploration results for the Portland Creek Uranium Project is based on, and fairly represents, information and supporting documentation prepared by Dr Andy Wilde, who is a fellow and registered professional geoscientist (#10092) of the Australasian Institute of Geoscientists (AIG).
-Dr Wilde has sufficient experience that is relevant to the style of mineralisation and type of deposit under consideration, and to the activity being undertaken to qualify as a Competent Person, as defined in the JORC 2012 edition of the "Australasian Code for Reporting of Mineral Resources and Ore Reserves".
-Dr Wilde has 35 years' experience and is a director and consultant Geologist for Infini Resources Ltd. Dr Wilde consents to the inclusion in this report of the matters based on this information in the form and context in which they appear.
-Dr Wilde holds securities in the Company
+The information contained in this announcement that relates to exploration results is based on, and fairly represents, information and supporting documentation prepared by Mr Charles Armstrong, who is a member of the Australasian Institute of Mining and Metallurgy (AusIMM) and the Society of Economic Geologists (SEG).
+Mr Armstrong is Managing Director and Chief Executive Officer (CEO) of Infini Resources Ltd receiving renumeration and holding securities in the Company.
+Mr Armstrong has sufficient experience that is relevant to the style of mineralisation and type of deposit under consideration, and to the activity being undertaken to qualify as a Competent Person, as defined in the JORC 2012 edition of the "Australasian Code for Reporting of Mineral Resources and Ore Reserves".
+Mr Armstrong consents to the inclusion in this report of the matters based on this information in the form and context in which they appear.